mepps-md/tor/docs/source/agreements.rst

 Introducing changes into the agreement

-Once the tender is completed, a new document, ‘Contract’, is formed in the CDB that can be modified, while participants shall report on contract completion.
+Once the tender is completed, a new document, ‘Contract’, is formed in the CDB that can be modified while participants shall report on contract completion.
 This can be applied to receive the number of contracts:

 GET / contracts to get the number of contracts